cosmanatlol/Stock-News-Analysis/README.md

+## Stock-News-Analysis
+This is analysis of headlines and how it relates to a larger portfolio in the stock market with all tools given.
-# Stock-News-Analysis
+# Conda Environment
-To download environment run "conda env create -f environment.yml" and then run "conda activate stock-news-env".\\
+To download environment run "conda env create -f environment.yml" and then run "conda activate stock-news-env".
+# How to use
 Stock selection folder contains code on how stocks were selected initially.
-Scraper folder contains code on how to scrape data with test.ipynb as an example. llm folder contains the pipeline for headlines including all three layers to generate a prediction. llm_tester.ipynb includes an example on how to run functions.
-Tech analysis inicludes files on the technical analysis and final model using headlines.
+Scraper folder contains code on how to scrape data with test.ipynb as an example and scrap.py being source code. headline_analysis folder contains the pipeline to create predictions based on headlines including all three layers to generate a prediction and example.ipyb as an example of how to use the pipeline.
+Tech analysis includes files on the technical analysis and final model using headlines.